Annuity sales companies use misleading sales tactics to shill their fee-laden insurance products.

 Not knowing that the product was a Transamerica variable annuity and knowing that the claim could not be true, I was drawn to look at the details to see how far the product sales team had stretched the truth via their tiny asterisk.

 I would assume that a 7% withdrawal rate at age 65 means that if I had $1 million at age 65 I could safely start spending a lifestyle of $70,000 a year (7%) and safely continue that standard of living for the next 30 years.
-That is what was meant by the original 4% withdrawal rate rule and what we mean by a “safe withdrawal rates.”
+That is what was meant by the original 4% withdrawal rate rule and what we mean by a “safe withdrawal rate.”

 In other financial planning literature, when a percentage is given as a withdrawal rate it is assumed that you can immediately begin annually spending that portion of your assets and adjust upwards for inflation each year.
 It is also common sense that a “withdrawal at age 65” means you are going to be withdrawing money starting at age 65.